-Duffey Lake Road isa great summer drive in BC
+Duffey Lake Road (Whistler to Lillooet) is a great summer drive in BC

 Located in British Columbia, Canada, Duffey Lake Road (Highway 99) is a very scenic and less travelled road trip.